The Tragically Hip: 2016–2017: Downie's diagnosis, summer tour, and death

-In December 2015, Downie was diagnosed with terminal brain cancer.
+In December 2015, Downie was diagnosed with glioblastoma, a terminal form of brain cancer.
 The band announced his diagnosis on May 24, 2016.
 The band also announced that, despite his condition, they would tour that summer.

 The Hip's thirteenth album, Man Machine Poem, was released on June 17, 2016.
 The album featured songs such as "In a World Possessed by the Human Mind", "In Sarnia", and "Machine".

 The final concert of the Man Machine Poem tour was held at the Rogers K-Rock Centre in the band's hometown of Kingston on August 20, 2016.
 The concert was aired by the Canadian Broadcasting Corporation as a live cross-platform broadcast on CBC Television, CBC Radio One, CBC Radio 2, CBC Music, and YouTube.
 The concert featured 30 songs and three encore sets, with the band finishing with a performance of "Ahead by a Century".
 The CBC's broadcast and live streaming of the concert, uninterrupted by advertisements, was watched by 11.7 million people (roughly one-third of the Canadian population).

 On October 13, 2016, Downie gave an interview, his first since his cancer diagnosis, to the CBC's Peter Mansbridge, in which he reported experiencing memory loss.
 Downie also told Mansbridge that he was working with the Tragically Hip on new studio material, and that the band have up to four albums worth of unreleased material in the vaults.

 Downie released his fifth solo album, Secret Path on October 18, 2016.
 The album is a concept album about Chanie Wenjack, a First Nations boy who escaped from a Canadian Indian residential school in 1966 and died while attempting to make the 600 km walk back to his home.